mrdougwright/unpack/README.md

 # Dependencies

-This library doesn't have any dependencies.
-However, to avoid depending on Ecto while still catching %Ecto.Assocation.NotLoaded{} values, I have stubbed the module.
-Be sure to place `:ecto` dependency in your deps function where it won't get overwritten :)
+This library doesn't have many dependencies.
+However, to avoid depending on Ecto while still catching `%Ecto.Assocation.NotLoaded{}` values, I have stubbed the module.
+Be sure to place your `:ecto` dependency in your mix.exs file's `deps` function where it won't get overwritten :)

 ## Installation